 Suggested additional preparation: Study of the social and behavioral sciences, and humanities as well as the courses in the fine arts such as sculpture and 3-D drawing will enhance the student's ability to practice dentistry.

 OHSU Dental Hygiene Graduates: OHSU Dental Hygiene graduates are held to the same pre-dental admissions requirements as all other applicants to the DMD program.
 Please consult with your pre-dental advisor or an OHSU admissions officer as many of the admissions requirements used to gain entrance into the Dental Hygiene program will not fulfill our dental school prerequisite requirements.

 Dental Admission Test (DAT): The Dental Admission Test (DAT) is a standardized exam designed to assess general academic ability, knowledge of scientific information, and perceptual ability.

 Canadian DAT scores are no longer accepted for those applicants applying for the entering class of 2014.
-Our priority deadline for receipt of official DAT scores is November 1.
+Our priority deadline for receipt of official DAT scores is January 1.
 It is recommended, however, that the DAT be taken far enough in advance to allow for retake if needed.
 Only the most recent scores are considered.
-Applicants should achieve a minimum score of 15 in all DAT categories.

 Dental Observation: Prior to application, applicants must have a minimum of 50 clinical observation hours in a dental setting.
 Of the 50 hours, we require a minimum of 25 hours in a general practice setting.
 The remaining 25 hours can continue to come from a general practice or a dental specialty office, a public health clinic, or any other clinical setting.